 Best Family Ski Resorts Near Denver

 The best family ski resorts near Denver are within about two hours of the Denver International Airport and easily can be reached by car or shuttle when the roads are clear.
 If you are visiting Winter Park, you can even hop on the Amtrak Winter Park Express from Union Station!
 The train option returns in 2022.
-Distances are based on traveling from the airport itself as opposed to the city of Denver, which is actually about 23 miles closer to the ski resorts.
+Most distances are based on traveling from the airport itself as opposed to the city of Denver, which is actually about 23 miles closer to the ski resorts.
 That’s good news if you will be coming from the city of Denver itself!
 When flying in, you can take a train from the airport to the Winter Park Express.

 Keystone Ski Resort